🚗 Autonomous Driving¶

 -

-This paper proposes DriveGATr, an equivariant Transformer architecture based on 2D Projective Geometric Algebra (PGA) that achieves SE(2)-equivariance without explicit pairwise relative position encoding (RPE), attaining state-of-the-art performance on traffic simulation tasks while substantially reducing computational cost.
+DriveGATr is proposed, an equivariant Transformer architecture based on 2D Projective Geometric Algebra (PGA).
+It achieves SE(2)-equivariance without explicit pairwise relative position encoding, reaching SOTA performance in traffic simulation tasks while significantly reducing computational costs.

 - EMDUL: Expanding mmWave Datasets for Human Pose Estimation with Unlabeled Data and LiDAR Datasets